susom/wdl-kit/README.md

-# JSON-GCP (jGCP)
+# WDL-kit
-## WDL-GCP interface utility

-jGCP is a dockerized JSON frontend to various Google Cloud Platform (GCP) products.
-The input and output are JSON GCP API Resources.
+## A WDL toolkit with a focus on ETL and Cloud integration

+WDL-kit is a collection of dockerized utilities to simplify the creation of ETL-like workflows in the Workflow Definition Language.

-## TODO:
+## Features

-* Support for more GCP products
+### YAML-to-WDL

+### Google Cloud

+### Slack

+### Mailgun

-## Philosophy
+## Background
 We needed a method of calling GCP API's via WDL.
-WDL requires all commands to be dockerized, so the natural inclination would be to write WDL tasks that call the command line utilities from the `google/cloud-sdk` docker image.
+Most WDL workflow engines require commands to be dockerized, so the natural inclination would be to write WDL tasks that call the command line utilities from the `google/cloud-sdk` docker image.

 ### Cloud-SDK Docker Example